cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     * You force `isSaved` to `true` since it is always saved in the blockchain.
     * Saving `game.index` to state is unimportant because it is actually passed in `IGameContainerProps.index`.
     * By having a separate `loadGame`, you can call it again if you know the game has changed.
-    * It is important that this component fetch the game from the blockchain on its own because the game page `http://.../play/1` could be opened out of nowhere, and may not have access to the list of games.
-Moreover, it may entirely be missing from the list.
+    * It is important that this component fetches the game from the blockchain on its own, because the game page `http://.../play/1` could be opened out of nowhere and may not have access to the list of games.
+Moreover, it may be entirely missing from the list.

     </HighlightBox>